jman27182818/Geodesic-solver/README.md

 # Introduction

 A set of C/C++ utilities to solve geodesics using boost or GSL in metric spaces.
-If no inverse metric is provided the maximum dimension servicible is 5.
-The reason for the dimension truncation is because explicit analytical inversions for the metric are used.
-The goal is to allow compactified dimensions sometime soon.

 # Boost